-But what might surprise you is that properly optimised images help your page rank higher in regular Google searches as well.
+But what might surprise you is that properly optimised images also help your page rank higher in regular Google searches.

-The first element you need to optimise is the image filename, and it’s dead simple to do.
+The first element you need to optimise is the image filename, which is dead simple.

-The first image on your page, usually the header/hero image, needs to have its target keyword as an image filename.
+The first image on your page, usually the header/hero image, must have its target keyword as an image filename.

 For example, this Inkbot Design post targets the keyword “technical SEO audit”, and its image filename is how-to-technical-SEO-audit-step-by-step.

-Whereas this page could work a bit harder on their Image SEO.
+Whereas this page could work a bit harder on its Image SEO.

-Their post’s title is “Google Ads Quality Score: What Is It & Why Should I Care?” and the hero image file name is “SEO-blog-testing-1”.
+Their post’s title is “Google Ads Quality Score: What Is It & Why Should I Care?”
+The hero image file name is “SEO-blog-testing-1”.